Anti Australian

 As I said before I don’t particularly like Sutiyoso, but he shouldn’t be treated unfairly.
 The policemen in this case have acted foolishly and with much arrogance barraging into his room without his consent.

-6. Achmad Sudarsono Says:
+6. Achmad Sudarsono says:

 Dimp,